xil-se/xil.se/content/post/hackim-2016-re-1-kbeckmann.md

 }
 ```

-Running the cracher, we see the following output:
+Running the cracker, we see the following output:

 ```
 $ gcc crack.c -lcrypto -o crack && ./crack